yayahjb/neartree/NearTree/README_NearTree.txt

    This is a release of an API for finding nearest neighbors among points in spaces of arbitrary dimensions.
 This release provides a C++ template, TNear.h, and a C library, CNearTree.c, with example/test programs.

+   Released 6.0 added a hook to use the CS6Dist metric and removed all the Left... variants.

    Release 5.1.1 added a pdf of the 2001 Dr. Dobbs article, added with permission of the editor.